 (3) If resources are available after providing technical assistance to ELL Transformation District, the Department may provide individualized technical assistance to the ELL Target Districts.
 The individual technical assistance must be consistent with OAR 581-020-0613.

-(4) The Department shall establish the expected growth in student progress indicators, and the expected benchmarks for student progress indicators, for all English language learners of the district.
+(4) The Department shall establish the expected growth and expected benchmarks for student progress indicators, , for all English language learners of the district, and research-based instructional or program improvement indicators.

 (5) If resources are available after providing grant funds to ELL Transformation Districts, the Department may provide grant funds to ELL Target Districts.